Strain-tunable anomalous Hall effect in hexagonal MnTe

-Altermagnets are collinear magnetic states with compensated moments and ‘alter’nating orientations of the local crystalline environments, possessing a joint time-reversal ($T$) and crystalline rotational symmetry that enables ferromagnetic (FM) like behaviors (nonzero spin-splitting) but with vanishingly small net magnetization \cite{doi:10.1126/sciadv.aaz8809,PhysRevX.12.031042,PhysRevX.12.040501,WOS:000775805300001,daiResearchProgressFuture2025,fenderAltermagnetismChemicalPerspective2025,WOS:001147635900001,Jungwirth_Fernandes2025,Jungwirth2025symmetry}.
+Altermagnets are collinear magnetic states with compensated moments and ‘alter’nating orientations of local crystalline environments, possessing a joint time-reversal ($T$) and crystalline rotational symmetry that enables ferromagnetic (FM) like behaviors (nonzero spin-splitting) but with vanishingly small net magnetization \cite{doi:10.1126/sciadv.aaz8809,PhysRevX.12.031042,PhysRevX.12.040501,WOS:000775805300001,daiResearchProgressFuture2025,fenderAltermagnetismChemicalPerspective2025,WOS:001147635900001,Jungwirth_Fernandes2025,Jungwirth2025symmetry}.
 The rotational symmetry that relates the sublattices hosting the opposite magnetic moments in altermagnets gives rise to spin-splitting in the energy bands with even-parity $d$-, $g$-, or $i$-wave symmetry even without relativistic spin-orbit coupling (SOC).
 With finite SOC, as is generally the case for real materials, a nonzero net magnetic moment and a finite anomalous Hall effect (AHE) can emerge for certain moment orientations \cite{doi:10.1126/sciadv.aaz8809,PhysRevX.12.031042,PhysRevX.12.040501,antonenkoMirrorChernBands2025,WOS:000775805300001,daiResearchProgressFuture2025,fenderAltermagnetismChemicalPerspective2025,WOS:001147635900001}.
 For altermagnets such as hexagonal manganese telluride ($\alpha$-MnTe), whose antiparallel spins are connected by a screw symmetry operation \cite{krempaskyAltermagneticLiftingKramers2024,aminNanoscaleImagingControl2024,PhysRevLett.133.156702,gonzalezbetancourtSpontaneousAnomalousHall2023}, the momentum ($\mathbf{k}$)-resolved Berry curvature \cite{PhysRevLett.88.207208,RevModPhys.82.1539} depends sensitively on the direction of the in-plane moments relative to the underlying crystalline lattice (Figs. \ref{fig:fig1}a-c) \cite{gonzalezbetancourtSpontaneousAnomalousHall2023,kluczykCoexistenceAnomalousHall2024}.
-If the in-plane moments are aligned along the next-nearest-neighbor (NNN) Mn--Mn bond direction (Fig. \ref{fig:fig1}b) a finite AHE is symmetry allowed, which could be generated from the nonzero integration of the $\mathbf{k}$-dependent Berry curvature.
-In contrast, no AHE is expected if the moments are aligned along the nearest-neighbor (NN) Mn--Mn bond (Fig. \ref{fig:fig1}c) \cite{gonzalezbetancourtSpontaneousAnomalousHall2023,kluczykCoexistenceAnomalousHall2024}.
+If the in-plane moments are aligned along the next-nearest-neighbor (NNN) Mn--Mn bond direction (Fig.~\ref{fig:fig1}b) a finite AHE is symmetry allowed, which could be generated from the nonzero integration of the $\mathbf{k}$-dependent Berry curvature.
+In contrast, no AHE is expected if the moments are aligned along the nearest-neighbor (NN) Mn--Mn bond (Fig.~\ref{fig:fig1}c) \cite{gonzalezbetancourtSpontaneousAnomalousHall2023,kluczykCoexistenceAnomalousHall2024}.
 However, in free-standing $\alpha$-MnTe, neutron diffraction experiments cannot conclusively determine the direction of the in-plane moments owing to three 120$^\circ$ separated in-plane magnetic domains.
-Domain averaging yields identical in-plane magnetic scattering intensity distributions for moments oriented along either the NNN or NN Mn--Mn bond direction (Figs. \ref{fig:fig1}d,f,h,j,l,n) \cite{kunitomiNeutronDiffractionStudy1964,efremdsaLowtemperatureNeutronDiffraction2005,szuszkiewiczNeutronScatteringStudy2005,kriegnerMagneticAnisotropyAntiferromagnetic2017,szuszkiewiczSpinwaveMeasurementsHexagonal2006}.
-By carrying out neutron scattering experiments with an applied uniaxial compressive strain along the NNN Mn--Mn bond direction, we show that $\alpha$-MnTe is in a single in-plane magnetic domain state with the moments aligning along the strain direction (Figs. \ref{fig:fig1}b,i,t), similar to previous works on detwinning in iron pnictides by uniaxial strain \cite{doi:10.1126/science.1190482,dai_antiferromagnetic_2015}, thus directly establishing the link between the in-plane moment direction and the AHE \cite{gonzalezbetancourtSpontaneousAnomalousHall2023,kluczykCoexistenceAnomalousHall2024}.
+Domain averaging yields identical in-plane magnetic scattering intensity distributions for moments oriented along either the NNN or NN Mn--Mn bond direction (Figs. \ref{fig:fig1}d,e,j,k)\cite{kunitomiNeutronDiffractionStudy1964,efremdsaLowtemperatureNeutronDiffraction2005,szuszkiewiczNeutronScatteringStudy2005,kriegnerMagneticAnisotropyAntiferromagnetic2017,szuszkiewiczSpinwaveMeasurementsHexagonal2006}.